 College soccer in America has produced many top players over the years, and new potential superstars emerge every year.
 European clubs are increasingly scouting in America, and for Major League Soccer (MLS), college soccer is the main competition for scouting players.

 At the end of each season, the Top 50 of all college players are chosen to compete in the MLS Combine.
 This is a weekend of matches and individual testing where all MLS clubs come to scout their new superstar.
 The players who perform best here are chosen alternately by the MLS clubs later in the MLS Draft.
 The special thing about this is that the club that has performed the least the previous season can choose first.
 This way they can supplement their team with the best players of College Soccer.
-(Fun fact, our soccer specialist Kees Heemskerk is the first Dutchman ever selected for the MLS Combine and the MLS Draft).

 Below we have listed the best players of recent years who played admirably during their college soccer career, and then went on to have (had) a wonderful professional football career.